 This class is deep dive into practical microservice architecture and implementation.
 You’ll learn lots of practical details and common pitfalls that can cause you months of delay or even outright failure.
 You’ll learn everything you need to be successful building platform-independent, vendor and language neutral microservice systems.
 You’ll learn about optimal microservice architecture and principles, appropriate service-API and UI design, effective interservice communication, and robust failure-handling techniques.
 Leverage this knowledge to build robust and resilient, secure, platform-independent services with no false starts and rework.
+When we’re done:

 - You’ll understand exactly what a microservice is and how to build one.

 - You’ll understand various approaches to service architectures, both orchestrated and choreographed.

 - You’ll understand how to design effective service-based APIs around your problem domain.

 - You’ll understand how to get large clouds of cooperating services to interact effectively and reliably.